 For all other compatible phones, you may be able to get the Depth Effect to work as long as iOS can detect the depth information from a background and split it into different layers of depth.

-You can turn on Depth Effect on your current wallpaper or a new background from your camera roll by following the instructions below.
+You can turn on the Depth Effect on your current wallpaper or a new background from your camera roll by following the instructions below.
 To enable Depth Effect, unlock your phone using Face ID but do not go to the home screen yet.
-For this, simply press the Side button, show your face to the iPhone and let the Lock Screen get unlocked.
+For this, simply press the Side button, show your face to the iPhone, and let the Lock Screen get unlocked.
 Now, long-press anywhere on the unlocked lock screen.

 Method #1: Using a new lock screen background